So I’ve spent some time deciding whether to actually write this article or not. I’ve wondered if it would actually help any of you out there.

-I bought the SavvyCents wallet to help me organize and keep track of my cash.
+I bought the SavvyCents wallet to help me organize and keep track of my money.
 I told myself that I was going to try it for at least 3 months.

 3 months went by and I really found myself enjoying my new system.

-If I would have thought about it in the past, I would have switched to a cash system earlier to avoid overdraft fees but better late than never, right?
+If I would’ve thought about it before, I would’ve switched to a cash system earlier to avoid overdraft fees.

 Step 10 | I Threw My Tax Refund At My Debt